VAT for business: everything you need to know

 It’s particularly popular with businesses that deal in second-hand goods, such as antique and art dealers.

-There are separate retail schemes depending on your turnover – a scheme if your retail turnover (excluding VAT) is below £1m and another if your turnover is between £1m and £130m.
+There are separate retail schemes depending on your turnover—one if your retail turnover (excluding VAT) is below £1m and another if your turnover is between £1m and £130m.
 If your turnover exceeds £130m, the retailer must arrange a bespoke retail scheme with HMRC.

 Smaller retailers may be able to use this scheme with either the cash or annual accounting schemes.